 Users can save their card to a wallet without entering their card number

 Stripe Issuing supports Push provisioning, a feature available to native iOS and Android apps where a user can add their card to their Apple Pay or Google Pay wallet in just a few taps without having to type (or even know) their card number.
 This involves fetching the card details from the Stripe API encrypted in a form that each platform expects.
 Integrating with these APIs involves changes to your API backend as well as your mobile app.
+This works with both physical and virtual cards, and is a great way to help your users add their cards to their wallets without needing to handle card numbers directly.

 Was this page helpful?